ColTapp/ColTapp.github.io/options.md

 ## Main-EP

 ## Visualize
+After analyzing a time-lapse series, a user may visualize the colony growth curves with the _Radius vs Time_ button of the _Visualize_ tab of the main panel.
+In the _Options_ the user may chose to plot these curves 1) in raw units: pixels/frame or 2) in more biologically meaninful units, i.e micrometers/time.
+A user may also chose 3) a log-y axis, as this could enable to visualize an exponential curve as a linear slope (typically if the first growth phase is macroscopically detectable, which is not the case in the following example.
 <figure>
   <img src="{{site.url}}/assets/images/Options_Visualize.png" alt="Options Visualize" height="70%"/>
     <figcaption> Visualize tab of the Options and example of colony growth curves visualization</figcaption>
 </figure>
+In addition in any images where colonies have been detected, the user can chose to visualize their size distribution with an histogram